ibm-cloud-docs/hlf-support/index.md

 ## Step one: Install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric
 {: #get-started-console-ocp-step-two-deploy-console}

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console on your cluster and manage the deployment and your blockchain nodes.
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the Fabric Operations Console on your cluster and manage the deployment and your blockchain nodes.
 A cluster administrator can use your entitlement key to deploy the platform on any Kubernetes Cluster

 -  If you are deploying the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric on the OpenShift Container Platform, you can deploy the platform by using the steps in [Deploy {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 on the OpenShift Container Platform](/docs/hlf-support?topic=hlf-support-deploy-ocp).
 Or, if you prefer to deploy from the Red Hat Marketplace see [Deploy {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 from Red Hat Marketplace](/docs/hlf-support?topic=hlf-support-deploy-ocp-rhm).